-CMMVC6186E An IO group was restored with a different ID value.
+CMMVC6186W An IO group was restored with a different ID value.
+Explanation

 An IO group was restored with a different ID value.
 This can occur when the configuration node is different to the one used to create the original cluster.
-This affects the SCSI enquiry page 80 value for the IO group.
+This affects the SCSI Inquiry value for the IO group.